 Early in 1978, the Pistols’ highly-publicised and ultimately self-destructive US tour of big venues was a shambles, and it’s no wonder that the group imploded.
 The farcical tour ended in disarray with The Pistol’s last-ever gig at San Francisco’s Winterland on 14 January 1978.

-It was public knowledge that the members of the band never really liked each other, and Sid’s ill-fated drug abuse and John’s intellectual pretensions only exacerbated the situation.
+It was public knowledge that the band members never really liked each other, and the ill-fated drug abuse of Sid Vicious and John’s intellectual pretensions only exacerbated the situation.

-It came as no surprise to anyone when Malcolm McLaren unveiled a 1979 Sex Pistols documentary called The Great Rock & Roll Swindle.
+It was no surprise to anyone when Malcolm McLaren unveiled a 1979 Sex Pistols documentary called The Great Rock & Roll Swindle.

-In 1986, John Lydon (now a member of Public Image Ltd), Steve Jones, Paul Cook and Mrs Ann Beverley (mother of the late Sid Vicious) sued Malcolm McLaren and his Glitterbeat company for £1 million in unpaid royalties.
+In 1986, John Lydon (now a member of Public Image Ltd), Steve Jones, Paul Cook and Mrs Anne Beverley (mother of the late Sid Vicious) sued Malcolm McLaren and his Glitterbest company for £1 million in unpaid royalties.
 While hardly anarchic behaviour by the punk rocking Pistols, they won their claim.

-A 1996 Sex Pistols reunion – dubbed ‘The Filthy Lucre Tour’ after a tabloid headline from 1977, “Punk?
+A 1996 Sex Pistols reunion with original bass player Glen Matlock – dubbed ‘The Filthy Lucre Tour’ after a tabloid headline from 1977, “Punk?
 Call it filthy lucre” – was greeted in the British press as the least welcome comeback of all time and a crass betrayal of the original do-or-die punk philosophy.

 The gig, though, was by no means the embarrassment that many had feared it could be, and the band went on to play around 70 dates in Europe, North and South America, Australasia and Japan.